EmiHaag/react-mercadopago/README.md

 # react-mercadopago
-How to implement MercadoPago library with ReactJs
+How to implement MercadoPago api with ReactJs